manukoli1986/GCP_PUB-SUB_TF/README.md

 Ans: I have used readiness probe to achieve this task.

 b.
 Automatically restarts if the application is unresponsive <br />
-Ans: I have used here liveness probe to achieve this.
+Ans: I have used here liveness probe to achieve this because kubernetes provides liveness probes to detect and remedy such situations.

 c.
 Only one replica can be unavailable at any time <br />
 Ans: Pod Disruption Budget is the best option to run atleast 1 replica of application